-- 53. Petitioner incorporates by reference all preceding paragraphs as if set forth fully herein. - 54.
-By the actions described above, Respondents' acts directing, ordering, confirming, ratifying, and/or conspiring to bring about the torture and other inhumane treatment of Petitioner Jamel Ameziane constitute war crimes and/or crimes against humanity in violation of the law of nations under the Alien Tort Statute, 28 U.S.C. § 1350, in that the acts violated, among others, the Fourth Geneva Convention, Common Article III of the Geneva Conventions and Additional Protocols I and II of the Geneva Conventions as well as customary international law prohibiting war crimes as reflected, expressed, and defined in other multilateral treaties and international instruments, international and domestic judicial decision, and other authorities. - 55.
-As a result of Respondents' unlawful conduct, Petitioner Jamel Ameziane has been and is forced to suffer severe physical and psychological abuse and agony, and is therefore entitled to declaratory and injunctive relief, and such other relief as the court may deem
+- 53. Petitioner incorporates by reference all preceding paragraphs as if set forth fully herein. - By the actions described above, Respondents' acts directing, ordering, confirming, ratifying, and/or conspiring to bring about the torture and other inhumane treatment of Petitioners constitute war crimes and/or crimes against humanity in violation of the law of nations under the Alien Tort Statute, 28 U.S.C. § 1350, in that the acts violated, among others, the Fourth Geneva Convention, Common Article III of the Geneva Conventions and Additional Protocols I and II of the Geneva Conventions as well as customary international law prohibiting war crimes as reflected, expressed, and defined in other multilateral treaties and international instruments, international and domestic judicial decision, and other authorities. - As a result of Respondents' unlawful conduct, Petitioners, on information and belief, have been and are forced to suffer severe physical and psychological abuse and agony, and are therefore entitled to declaratory, and injunctive relief, and such other relief as the court may deem appropriate.